dillonkearns/incrementalelm.com/content/glossary/tdd.md

 This is a key technique for emergent design.
 TDD makes writing code much more manageable because you don't have to solve every problem at once.
 You just have to handle a single case.

-You can learn more about it in [the Elm Radio episode about testing](https://elm-radio.com/episode/elm-test).

 ## Red Green Refactor

 ### Red